microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 emulate the functionality using LLVM IR rather than a DXIL op.

-We should also update the DXIL validator to disallow the 16 bit DXIL overloads for the 'isinf', 'isnan', and 'isfinite', operations for SM 6.8 and below.
+We should also update the DXIL validator to disallow the 16 bit DXIL overloads for the 'isinf', 'isnan', 'isfinite', and 'isnormal' operations for SM 6.8 and below.

 ## Detailed design